okta/okta.github.io/_source/_docs/api/getting_started/api_test_client.md

 ## Send a Request

-Once you've imported the Users API collection, and configured your environment with your Okta org information, you're ready to send a request.
+Once you've imported the Users API collection, and added your Okta org information to your environment, you're ready to send a request.

 To make sure everything works, try sending a request to list all the users in your org: